arduino/help-center-content/content/Hardware Support/UNO/Restore-the-USB-connectivity-firmware-on-UNO-R4-WiFi-with-espflash.md

 1. Close the terminal window.
 1. Disconnect the USB cable of the **UNO R4 WiFi** board from your computer.
+1. Ensure that the Download pin is no longer shorted.
 1. Connect the **UNO R4 WiFi** board to your computer with the USB cable again.